 This post contains affiliate links

-• Weighted straw and easy-to-hold handles allow your toddler to hold the cup at any angle
+- Weighted straw allows your toddler to hold the cup at any angle